georgysavva/data-sync-engine/README.md

 ## How to run

+Docker and Node.js are required.

 1. Download the repo.
 2. `cd` to the root directory.
 3. Run `docker compose  up -d --build` to build the app Docker image and spin up the postgres and app services.
+4. Run `npm install`.
+We need this because `ts-node` is required to run the 6th step.
-4. Run `npx prisma migrate deploy` to roll out the db schema.
+5. Run `npx prisma migrate deploy` to roll out the db schema.
-5. Run `npx prisma db seed` to seed the database with initial data like user accounts and access tokens.
+6. Run `npx prisma db seed` to seed the database with initial data like user accounts and access tokens.
-6. The engine service is ready!
+7. The engine service is ready!

 ## How to trigger sync